TeamMH/minehutxyz/contribute.md

 # Contribute

+{% hint style="warning"}
+We are soon moving to our own custom-made website.
+We would appreciate it if you started contributing to [the new website's github repository](https://github.com/TeamMH/minehut.xyz) instead of the old one.
+{% endhint %}

 ## How to Contribute

 You can contribute to minehut.xyz by making a [pull request at our GitHub](https://github.com/TeamMH/minehutxyz).
 You will need a GitHub account for this.